 - Tip: It’s easy to find out about rebates advertised on TV or in your daily newspaper.
 But there are plenty more rebates only the dealer knows about, so ask.

 - Warning – It’s a hidden charge when the dealer doesn’t tell you about an available rebate.

-Some states charge sales tax on the full purchase price, before the rebate, and other states charge tax on the reduced price.
 Depending on the amount of the rebate and the sales tax rate, that could be $150 or more.

 - Tip – Since the dealer might not tell you what the rules are, check with your DMV or state insurance association before you buy or lease.